hannahdesmond/mastery-curriculum/chapter4/README.md

 end
 ```

-The truth is: a procedure inside a conditional can be as simple or as complex as you like.
+The truth is, a procedure inside a conditional can be as simple or as complex as you like.
 For instance, you can assign names within conditional procedures:

 ```eval-ruby
 a = 10